• Skip to primary navigation

 Siberian Huskies are particularly great dogs for winter camping adventures.

 They will love exploring in the ice and snow, and you won’t have to worry about them getting too cold.
-Huskies are active dogs that need a tremendous amount of exercise, so those long hikes will do them good.
+Huskies are active dogs that need tremendous exercise so that those long hikes will do them good.

-They are also quite mischievous and known for being escape artists, so most huskies should be kept on a lead at all times.
+They are also mischievous and known for being escape artists, so most huskies should always be on the lead.
 Otherwise, they might disappear over a distant hill.
 (Good luck running after them with your heavy pack).

-Alaskan Malamutes have traits similar to those of Huskies, but they are a lot bigger, so they’ll take up more space in your tent.
+Alaskan Malamutes have traits similar to those of Huskies, but they are much bigger, so they’ll take up more space in your tent.

 3. Jack Russell Terrier